nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddAppointmentSequenceDiagram.puml" alt="AddAppointmentSequenceDiagram" />

 #### 1. Parsing User Input
-The **`MakeAppointmentCommandParser`** class is responsible for parsing user input.
+The **`AddAppointmentCommandParser`** class is responsible for parsing user input.
 It uses `ArgumentTokenizer` to tokenize the input string, extracting:
 - **Index** – Identifies the patient in the address book.
 - **Start Date** – Beginning of the appointment.
 - **End Date** – End of the appointment.